Unit-1

 (Why the 1:5000 is a larger scale comparing to 1:250,000?)

-2. Geographic information can be used to solve both science and practical problem.
+2. Geographic information can be used to solve both scientific questions and practical application problems.
 With a single collection of tools, GIS is able to bridge the gap between curiosity-driven science and practical problem-solving. (what is the intent of science?)

 The Intent of science: The intent for the advancement of human understanding of the world. (textbook: Page.
 5).